Ask a Question

 Accommodation

-Comfortable rooms in an 18th-style farmhouse (some rooms share bathrooms).
-Please note: The pool is only open in April, May, June, September & October and is not heated.
+Comfortable rooms in an 18th-style farmhouse with a shared kitchen, dining room and lounge.
+Please note that some rooms share bathrooms.
+The pool is only open in the warmer months; April, May, June, September & October and is not heated.
 WiFi available.

 Experience Intermediate / Experienced